 After driving Federal forces out of the Shenandoah Valley following the Battle of Lynchburg, Early launched his own offensive.
 His operations got off to a good start as he marched his 14,000-man Army of the Valley, past the Federal garrison at Harper's Ferry and crossed the Potomac River into Maryland at Shepherdstown on July 5 and 6.
 Desperate to halt a possible Confederate assault on Washington, Federal leaders hastily assembled a small army commanded by Major General Lew Wallace to delay Early until Grant could send reinforcements to protect the capital.
 On July 9, Early's army defeated Wallace's 5,800 soldiers at the Battle of Monocacy near Frederick, Maryland.
 Although Wallace lost the battle, he bought precious time for Grant to shift troops from eastern Virginia to check Early's advance.
 For that reason, Monocacy was called the "Battle that Saved Washington."
 On July 11, Early's army advanced on weakly defended Fort Stevens near the outskirts of Washington.
 Overnight, Union reinforcements arrived and repulsed Early's assault the next day.
 During the Battle of Fort Stevens, President Lincoln came under fire from Confederate sharpshooters as he watched the engagement.
 When Early realized that the capital was defended by veteran Union soldiers, he returned to the Shenandoah Valley, ending the last Confederate offensive fought on Union soil.
 Throughout July, Early's soldiers fought an inconclusive series of engagements with Federal troops in the Shenandoah Valley.

-Early's Raid was one of three smaller campaigns that comprise the Shenandoah Valley Campaign of 1864.
+Early's Valley Campaign was one of three campaigns that comprise the Shenandoah Valley Campaigns of 1864.
 The other two campaigns were the Lynchburg Campaign (May to June) and Sheridan's Valley Campaign (August to October).

 Ohio units that participated in Early’s Campaign included: